Leadership

 Kaipo Kekona

-Lahaina Chapter
+Maui: Lahaina Chapter President

 Kaipo and his wife, Rachel Kapu, have four children and are lineal descendants to Maui.
 He is passionate towards his Heritage and Culture and has studied under the tutelage of olohe/ali'i Ke'eaumoku Kapu for the past 16-years in the tradition's and religious rites of Hawai'i.
 Kaipo has donated his services to the Kai'apuni 'O Lahaina Hawaiian immersion school programs, grades K thru 5 for the past 7 years, and now grades 9 thru 11 in the facilitation of their agricultural education programs.
 Kaipo strongly believes in the importance of generational knowledge to ensure a healthy thriving and a functional society and environment.